kbernou/kaleb-bernou.ca/src/projects/this-site.md

 Makefiles are, but that's a tool I'll be adding to my belt another day.
 For now I wanted the site out and about.

 Getting the header with its links was a bit tricky.
-TODO: explain what happened
+But actually not, because it was working fine from the perspective of a web server.
+The absolute HTML links are A-OK when served, they just don't jive when looking at the HTML files in the browser on your system the operating system because then it tries to navigate to `/projects/projects.html` which of course doesn't exist.
+Derp.

 The generated HTML goes right to Nginx to be served now.